-16. Supervised Agricultural Experience of the application corresponds with the rest of the application thus effecting the minimum qualifications for the degree as far as the years of records, scope of the SAE and provides an accurate reflection of the SAE records in corresponding pages.
-17. Candidate did not count both entrepreneurship and placement hours toward the owned items in the SAE (i.e. animals).
-SAEs should be independent and not be repeated in a second type of SAE.
-(Example: If you own a horse you cannot count the hours for taking care of that horse as placement hours toward State FFA Degree.) - SAE Details Section - All Pages Unpaid placement hours' review - Candidate must not report over 2,080 hours per year.
-If a "REVIEW" exists, please provide clarification. - Placement Details 19.
+Application includes at least two years of SAE records, including the most recent year ended Dec 31.
+15. Each project included in the application provides enough detail for an outside reviewer to understand what it is and how it is agriculturally related. (i.e. Description should include name of employer/project, duties and responsibilities of applicant, description of employment/project.)
+16. Basic Award Setup Information has no errors - Page 3 Members at this age should be documenting cash on hand, cash in savings, etc. If a "0" is indicated for their ending value at end of last compete record year this is incorrect.
+17. Candidate has indicated any income other than earnings (gifts/inheritances) - Basic Award Setup Information - V.a.
+(Page 3) 18.
+Candidate has indicated personal expenses - Basic Award Setup Information - V.c.
+(Page 3) Unpaid placement hours' review - Candidate must not report over 2,080 hours per year.
+If a "REVIEW" exists, please provide clarification. - Placement Details 20.
 Income and Expense Summary of SAE Program a) There is no Line 6C "REVIEW" (Relates to non-current inventory ending values don't align with purchases, transfer or gifts).
-If review exist, please provide clarification. b) If Entrepreneurship SAE income exist, are there operating expenses in the application? c) Ending current inventory are appropriately related to SAE program. - Income and Expense Statement Accuracy Check for the Balance Sheet (Assets = Liabilities + Equity) &amp; Growth is "Met". - Financial Balance Sheet Statement - Personal Contribution and Net Worth.
-21. Candidate has earned or productively invested \$2000 or worked 600 hours in an SAE.
-If there is a combination of hours and money earned and invested, the percentage of each does not equal 100% - Financial Balance Sheet Statement - Qualification Check.
+If review exist, please provide clarification. b) If Entrepreneurship SAE income exist, are there operating expenses in the application? c) Ending current inventory are appropriately related to SAE program. - Income and Expense Statement 21.
+Accuracy Check for the Balance Sheet (Assets = Liabilities + Equity) & Growth is "Met" Financial Balance Sheet Statement - Personal Contribution and Net Worth.
 Candidate indicates clearly they demonstrated six (6) skills and competencies through their SAE.
 The skills and competencies relate to the SAE and are specific enough to qualify - Skills, Competencies, and Knowledge.
-Candidate has eight (8) clearly defined activities above the chapter level, including the actual year served or participated (ie: 2013; 2014-15; 2013, 15) - Leadership/FFA Activities.
-Candidate has served as a chapter officer or served on a major committee, including year served Manual Review Sheet of Qualifications.
-Candidate has met the 25-hour two unduplicated activities community service requirement. - Community Service.
-Describe what service was provided.
-(Ie: American Red Cross Blood Drive: Greeted individuals at registration and assisted with check-in.
-8 hours) Candidate has 10 different Parliamentary Procedure abilities listed or the proper terminology was used in listing these abilities - Manual Review Sheet of Qualifications.
+Candidate has eight (8) clearly defined activities above the chapter level, including the actual year served or participated (io: 2019; 2019-20; 2019, 21) - Leadership/FFA Activities.
+24. Candidate has served as a chapter officer or served on a major committee, including year served - Manual Review Sheet of Qualifications.
+25. Candidate has met the 25-hour two unduplicated activities community service requirement. - Community Service.
+Describe what service was provided. (le: American Red Cross Blood Drive: Greeted individuals at registration and assisted with check-in.
+8 hours) 26.
+Candidate has 10 different Parliamentary Procedure abilities listed or the proper terminology was used in listing these abilities - Manual Review Sheet of Qualifications.
 Candidate has a six minute agriculturally-related speech - Manual Review Sheet of Qualifications.
 28. Candidate has attached most current SAE agreements for all SAE's listed on Supervised Agricultural Experience pages for the last year of the application.
 If the candidate has three (3) SAE's listed, then three SAE agreements need to be included with the application.

-Addition al Comm pants by the Advisor(s) reviewing this State Degree Application:
+Additional Comments by the Advisor(s) reviewing this State Degree Application: